schiessle/shareLinkCreator/README.md

 The program expects the absolute path to the files.
 Once the custom action is configured you can execute the program from the right-click context menu.
 The program works for all file types and also for directories.
-Once the script gets executed it will first upload the files/directories to your ownCloud and afterwards it will generate a public link to access them.
+Once the script gets executed it will first upload the files/directories to your Nextcloud and afterwards it will generate a public link to access them.
 The link will be copied directly to your clipboard and a dialog will inform you about the URL.
 If you uploaded a single file or directory than the file/directory will be